trateiwa1/project-management-system/README.md

 # Project Management System REST API

-A Spring Boot REST API for managing projects, tasks, comments, and team collaboration.
-This backend service implements JWT authentication, role-based authorization, project membership management, and task lifecycle tracking.
+A backend REST API for managing projects, tasks, comments, and team collaboration with JWT-based authentication and PostgreSQL persistence.

-The API is designed following clean architecture principles using DTOs, services, repositories, and controllers.

 ## Table of Contents
 - Features